piusdahinden/disprofas/README.md

 #> dissolution profiles of two drug product formulations
 #>
 #> Did the Newton-Raphson search converge?
 Yes
+#> Are the points located on the confidence region boundary (CRB)?
+Yes
 #>
 #> Parameters (general):
 #> Significance level:                   0.05